wumpyproject/wumpy/docs/source/setup/running-the-bot.md

-To use an interaction server, make sure the the server is running then log into the [Discord Developer Portal](https://discord.com/developers) and configure the interaction server URL to tell Discord where to send interactions:
+To use an interaction server, make sure the the server is running then log into the [Discord Developer Portal](https://discord.com/developers) and configure the interaction server URL to tell Discord where to send the interactions:

 ![Application overview](images/running-the-bot/interaction-url.png)

 ### Running it locally

-The big drawback with using an interaction server is that Discord requires HTTPS.
+The big drawback with using an interaction server is that Discord requires the usage of HTTPS which can have a very complicated setup.

 This means that you need to port-forward the server and configure certificates.